HideakiAbe/ESP32Repository/README.md

-if webGraph ratains three child graph, three graphs has each defferent cordinate systems. you can change the size by using three functions setSizeX(float x), setSizeY(float y) ,setSizeXY(float x, float y). minimum  x and y size are both 100, maxmum size is 1000.
+if webGraph ratains three child graph, three graphs has each defferent cordinate systems. you can change the size by using three functions setSizeX(float x), setSizeY(float y) ,setSizeXY(float x, float y). minimum  x and y size are both 100, maxmum size is 1000. graph's origin(0,0) and  webGrahp(30,30) is same position. if two graphs exsits in a webGraph, 2nd graph's origin(0,0) is  same postion webGraph (30, 60+ 1st ysize) .
+Each graph is aligned vertically with an interval of 30.

 graph object retains max 5 lines.
     - line  object abd point object coordinate system